UM-ARM-Lab/pytorch_mppi/README.md

 - Control bounds via sampling control noise from rectified gaussian

 # Tests
+You'll need to install `gym` to run the tests (for the pendulum environment).

 Under `tests` you can find the `MPPI` method applied to known pendulum dynamics and approximate pendulum dynamics (with a 2 layer feedforward net estimating the state residual).
 Using a continuous angle representation